okTurtles/group-income/CONTRIBUTING.md

 ## How to submit an issue

-- Check if there's an open/closed issue that answers you question.
+- Check if there's an open/closed issue that answers your question.
 - Read [troubleshooting docs](docs/Troubleshooting.md).
 - **Create an issue in the required [problem-solution](ISSUE_TEMPLATE.md) or [milepost](https://github.com/taoeffect/mileposts) format.**